-Each year the college selects individuals to serve on a summer camp team.
-This team participates in regular church services, summer camps, youth rallies, or other ministries as directed by the Extension Office.
-Serving on a team not only provides an excellent opportunity for the students to minister, but it also provides an effective service to churches.
+Each year the college selects individuals to serve on summer camp teams.
+These teams participate in youth retreats and rallies, summer camps, and other ministries throughout the year as directed by the Extension Office.
+The Music Department annually selects a music ministry team to serve during the academic year.
+This team travels on selected weekends to churches and other ministries to encourage them through music and other service opportunities.
+Serving on a team not only provides an excellent opportunity for the student to minister, but it also provides an effective service to churches and camps.